micmejia/bible-dump/NKJV/2 Kings/2 Kgs 8.md

 In his days Edom revolted against Judah's authority, and made a king over themselves.

 ###### 21
-So [^c]Joram went to Zair, and all his chariots with him.
+So Joram went to Zair, and all his chariots with him.
 Then he rose by night and attacked the Edomites who had surrounded him and the captains of the chariots; and the troops fled to their tents.

 ###### 22
 Thus Edom has been in revolt against Judah's authority to this day.
 And Libnah revolted at that time.